 Section Details Title Page A title should reflect the project.
 The title must be concise and well-written to give a general overview of what the project is all about.
-Abstract An abstract of the whole report including objective, method, findings and discussion.
-Abstract must not exceed 300 words.
-Introduction to relevant project/title.
-In introduction, students must introduce the subject of the project.
+Abstract An abstract of the whole report including objective, method, findings, and discussion.
+The abstract must not exceed 300 words.
+Table of Contents Lists all section headings, subsection headings, figures, and tables with page numbers.
+Substantive body of the report In the body of the report, a student must address the following information: i.
+Chapter 1: • Introduction to relevant project/title: In the introduction, students must introduce the subject of the project.
 It should give some insight into the structure of the report.
-Some general remarks including problems and existing works must be included.
-Substantive body of the report In the body of the report, student must address the following information: i.
-Project objective ii.
-Literature review iii.
-Problem statements iv.
-Research methodology v.
-Findings and Discussions vi.
-Contributions vii.
-Acknowledgement Conclusion A conclusion is a summarization of the main points of the project and gap(s) that is/are able to solve.
+Some general remarks including problems and existing works must be included. • Problem statements • Project objectives (and module objectives if it is a group project) • Project timeline ii.
+Chapter 2: Literature review iii.
+Chapter 3: Research methodology iv.
+Chapter 4: System analysis and design (Project requirements and initial design) Conclusion A conclusion is a summarization of the main points of the project and the gap(s) that is/are able to solve.
 References Details of published sources of material referred to or quoted in the text (including any lecture notes and URL addresses of any websites used).
-Provide an up-to-date references (5 years back).
-Use APA reference style.
+Provide up-to-date references (5 years back).
+Use APA reference style .
+Appendices (if appropriate) Any further material which is essential for full understanding of the report (e.g. large scale diagrams, survey questions, raw data, specifications).

-7. Report Preparation for Academic Project II
+7. Academic Project II Report

-Each student must prepare a report for Academic Project II which contains the following information:
+Each student is required to prepare and submit a report for Academic Project I. The report must contain the following information:

 Section Details Title Page A title should reflect the project.
 The title must be concise and well-written to give a general overview of what the project is all about.
-Abstract An abstract of the whole report including important features, results and conclusions.
-Abstract must not exceed one (1) page.
-Table of Contents Numbers and lists all section and subsection headings with page numbers.
-Introduction States the objectives, problem, methodology, implementation, results and discussion.
-Substantive body of the report Divided into numbered and headed sections such as: 1.
-System Design 2.
-Implementation/Experimental Details 3.
-Results and Discussion 4.
-Strengths and Limitations Conclusion A short, logical summing up of the theme(s) developed in the main text.
+Abstract An abstract of the whole report including important features, results, and conclusions.
+The abstract must not exceed one (1) page.
+Acknowledgment List of individuals who are involved in the project either directly or indirectly.
+Table of Contents Lists all section headings, subsection headings, figures, and tables with page numbers.
+Introduction States the objectives, problem, methodology, implementation, results, and discussion.
+Substantive body of the report In the body of the report, a student must address the following information: The contents of Project Academic I report.
+Chapter 4: System analysis and design (details analysis and design) Chapter 5: System Development Chapter 6: Results and Discussion Chapter 7: Strengths, limitations and future works Conclusion A summarization of the theme(s) developed in the main text.
 References Details of published sources of material referred to or quoted in the text (including any lecture notes and URL addresses of any websites used).
-Provide an up-to-date references (5 years back).
-Use APA reference style.
-Acknowledgement List of individuals who are involve in the project either directly or indirectly.
-Appendices (if appropriate) Any further material which is essential for full understanding of the report (e.g. large scale diagrams, computer code, raw data, specifications) but not required by a casual reader.
+Provide an up-to-date reference (5 years back).
+Use APA reference style .
+Appendices (if appropriate) Any further material which is essential for full understanding of the report (e.g. large scale diagrams, computer code, raw data, specifications).